pbiggar/phc/doc/manual/limitations.rst

 ------------

 There are quite a number of minor bugs and issues with |phc|, that we are aware of.
-Our bug tracker is available at <ulink url="http://code.google.com/p/phc/issues/list">our project site</ulink>.
+Our bug tracker is available at `our project site <http://code.google.com/p/phc/issues/list>`_.
 We are looking for contributors to help us fix many of these bugs.
-Please see <ulink url="http://phpcompiler.org/contribute.html">our contributors page </ulink>, if you're interested in helping out.
+Please see `our contributors page  <http://phpcompiler.org/contribute.html>`_, if you're interested in helping out.